emresandikci/react-typescript-cypress-example/README.md

 # Linter / Commit Messages

-While developing this library you should take attention to linter rules, all of your codes and commit messages, because you can't do any development without checking by rules.
+While developing this project, you should take attention to linter rules, all of your codes and commit messages, because you can't do any development without checking by rules.

 <span style="color:red;">**Notice:**</span> Before commit to changes, [HuskyJs](https://github.com/typicode/husky) checking these commit messages / linter rules